Analucar/UMinho-Master/FirstYear/1st/ESR/README.md

 ***
 In this subject we developed 3 different projects.
 Although I don't know the grade for each project, the avarege score between the 3 projects is ??.

-- The fisrt project consisted in putting into practice the concepts of developping applications in communications network.
+- The first project consisted in putting into practice the concepts of developping applications in communications network.
 - The second project consisted in experimenting with severall streamming solutions on demand.
 - The third project consisted in developping a program that streams video.